 Absolutely!
 All you need is a kitchen, ingredients, a commitment to cooking for at least 67 minutes – and a beneficiary of your choice to whom you can give your soup.

 The kitchens who are currently supported by Chefs with Compassion’s sharehouse in Joburg will receive ingredients to enable them to participate.
 In the event that we receive sponsorship over and above what is needed for our kitchens, we will be able to assist other participants in the Community category.
 However, this is not guaranteed.
-Please note: The Community category is for NGOs, soup kitchens and hunger relief organisations around the country who wish to participate.
+Please note: The Community category is for NGOs, soup kitchens and hunger relief organisations around the country who wish to participate as well as for hotels and restaurants cooking in large volumes.

 Yes!
 Every litre counts.
 You can give your soup to any hungry person or family of your choice.